How an Integral Approach to Awakening Is Supported by

 Your entire approach to the evolutionary-involutionary project is conditioned by the biases of your waking identity.
 That is how it is in the classical sacred texts, contemporary spiritual communities, and in the integral movement itself.
 We know this is the case because the viewpoints of dream characters are rarely consulted by any of these pathways to enlightenment.
 Everything we do is interpreted by our waking identity, whether we are talking about dreams, politics, classical mysticism, LSD experiences, art, or the items on our “to do” list.
 These are not monolithic interpretations because different subsets of our waking identity take on conflicting roles with different perspectives and world views.
 While there is not only nothing wrong with interpreting our world from our waking perspective(s), – there is an inevitability about it – few of these are intrasocial or intrapersonal perspectives.
 You can become as socially and culturally worldcentric, pluralistic, or even theocentric, and still not grasp, much less express, an intrasocial perspective on the world.

 So what?
 Is one really necessary?
-Far more than simply disclosing the “shadow,” or repressed and then projected elements of your identity, a polycentric intracollective perspective is much more likely to speak for spirit.
+Far more than simply disclosing the “shadow,” or repressed and then projected elements of your identity, a polycentric intracollective perspective is much more likely to speak for perspectives aligned with life itself.
 Why?
-Because it samples, on an ongoing basis, the opinions of a cross-section of a greater identity that transcends and includes both shadow and waking identity.
+Because such interviews sample, on an ongoing basis, the opinions of a cross-section of a greater identity that transcends and includes both shadow and waking identity.
 You need this if you want to align your development with your own greater good.
 Otherwise, you will do what your waking identity is sure is divine will, such as believe that your latest lover is your soul mate, or that your dream is telling you to move to Boulder, or that you need to buy stock in Apple.

 Integral Deep Listening is phenomenological in that such assumptions by your waking identity about the subjects of your interviews, whether dream characters or waking experiences, are minimized.
 It is a yoga in that it is an injunctive, empirically verifiable, psychospiritual methodology that is practiced daily.
 It is integral in that it embraces AQAL.
 It is listening in that it is primarily a questioning rather than an interpretive process.
 It is deep listening in that it seeks to hear the deepest intentionalities of the other, whether that other is an emanation of your sleeping or waking dream.
 This is not meant to imply that the external world is not real; it is only to say that what you know of the world is inescapably conditioned by your particular level of development.

 Are dreams anything more than repressed shadow that is then projected as dream characters?
 Wilber deals with dream images primarily as projections, as its, that are third person externalizations of oneself.
 The problem with such projections, as he makes clear, is a fragmentation of self and a loss of the life energy necessary for growth and eventual enlightenment.
 Integral Deep Listening views the concept of dream images as projections as a very helpful worldview.
 Nevertheless, as one more projective interpretation, it needs to be suspended in favor of the phenomenological neutrality of integral deep listening.
 What matters most is not how we interpret our projections but how this or that piece of experience, for example a dream character, describes itself.
-When we do succeed in suspending our assumptions we find that both dream characters and personifications of life issues usually describe themselves as self-aspects.
-However, they do not describe themselves as aspects of a projecting self but as aspects of a larger collective identity of which waking identity is one more self-aspect, itself comprised of any number of satellite self-aspects.
+When we do succeed in suspending our assumptions we find that both dream characters and personifications of life issues may describe themselves as self-aspects and may describe themselves as autonomous or both.

 A reasonable question is, “Meditation has centuries of practice and experience behind it.
 Integral Deep Listening does not.
-Why should I believe that something that claims to be new and is relatively untested, reliably delivers structural (stage) evolution instead of exciting, sexy, blissful, addictive states?”
+Why should I believe that something that is new and relatively untested reliably delivers structural (stage) evolution instead of exciting, sexy, blissful, addictive states?”
 The answer is the same as the one Buddha gave: don’t believe it.
 Instead, test it here or here in your own life and only keep what works for you.
 If you do, you will see for yourself.
 If you don’t make an effort to personally evaluate it, you aren’t in a position to objectively evaluate IDL.